PreferenceKey's reduce method demystified

 onPreferenceChange(_:perform:)

-tells SwiftUI that we're interested in knowing what our VStack
+tells SwiftUI that we're interested in knowing VStack

-value is and when it changes: this is all we need to setup in order to see our reduce
+value and when it changes: this is all we need to set up to see our reduce

 method getting called.